brettambrose/udacity-nanodegree-data-engineering-aws-project-stedi-human-balance-lakehouse/README.md

 ![Lakehouse ERD](/images/2025-04-26%2012_34_00-STEDI%20Human%20Balance%20Analytics%20-%20Project%20Instructions.png)

+### TO DO: Filter Reading Prior to Research Consent Date
+When creating the Glue Job to join data from the accelerometer readings and the customer table, filter out any readings that were prior to the research consent date.
+This will ensure consent was in place at the time that data was gathered.
+This helps in the case that in the future the customer revokes consent.
+We can be sure that the data we used for research was used when consent was in place for that particular data.

+### TO DO: Anonymize Data
+Anonymize the final curated table so that it is not subject to GDPR or other privacy regulations, in case a customer requests deletion of PII, we will not be in violation by retaining PII data --remove email, and any other personally identifying information up front.

 ## Testing and Validation Steps

 For stage of developing the lakehouse, the following row counts should be in each table: